 When you're using detailed time tracking, you can view the tracked time in the "Time" tab.
 If the tab is not shown, click the "More" link at the right side of the tabs, and select the "Time tracking" checkbox

-You can use release planning to do longer-term planning that spans multiple sprints.
+You can use release planning to do longer-term planning that spans multiple sprints, or covers longer periods of work done in Kanban boards.
 A release can represent an actual release or delivery that you make to your stakeholders or customers during a project, or can be used as an internal milestone.
 It can also represent the entire output of a project that has a single delivery at the end of the project.
 For example, a release might take 3 to 6 months, and consist of 5 to 10 sprints.

 You can have multiple releases in planning at the same time.
 So, you can plan multiple releases ahead, and adjust the contents of each release as your priorities change over time.